raghulmz/R-Works/my_functions/chi_square_test/readme.md

 ```R
  `>chi_sqaure_test(dataFrame,Target)`
 ```
-**Data Frame should contain only categorical values and be coerced into a factor**
+**Data Frame should contain only categorical values and will be coerced into a factor**

 ### Example